 Hello!
 Great to meet you.

 I’m currently working as Assistant Director of Programs and Partnerships at Metropolitan New York Library Council, a New York City-based institution that provides resources and services to over 200 libraries, archives, and museums.
 Our service area includes New York City and Westchester County.

 I am project director for NYC Digital Safety, an NYC-funded program that informs libraries of evergreen topics in data privacy and digital security.
 I’ve also designed and facilitated a fair number of workshops on topics like data privacy & security, web mechanics, and (human) networking skills for library staff.
 One of my crowning achievements is seeing my work included in the New York Times.

-My symposia series investigates topics like the impact of capitalism on libraries, the goals and methods behind disinformation, and how we as a community to make our way toward open access without reifying extant power structures.
+My symposia series investigated topics like the impact of capitalism on libraries, the goals and methods behind disinformation, and how we as a community to make our way toward open access without reifying extant power structures.